 One of the brand new mechanics in Pokemon Sword and Shield is the inclusion of Max Raid Battles, an online raid that can pit players against every single Pokemon in the game.
 Max Raid Battles are also the only place in the game to grab especially rare Gigantamax Pokemon, which have unique forms and moves whenever they Gigntamax themselves.
-There is a ton of speculation regarding how to even obtain Gigantamax Pokemon, but the general consensus thus far has discovered a few tricks and hints to help you hunt for these rare Pokemon in the Wild Area.
+There is a ton of speculation regarding how to even obtain Gigantamax Pokemon, which is why we've thrown together this Pokemon Sword and Shield raid guide.

 Gigantamax Hunting - A Note About Pokemon Dens